dinde451/jarr.d1/Jarulfs_Guide.md

 The table below lists the time, in seconds, it takes to block and to do a hit recovery for each character class.
 It also lists the effects of some specific suffixes that influence blocking or hit recovery.
-For more information on the suffixes, see chapter 3.2.2.
+For more information on the suffixes, see CHAPTER_LINK_potions-and-elixirs.

 <table>
 <tbody>